-- All coordinate variables must be written as double precision floating point numbers (netCDF type NC\DOUBLE).
-[Note that simple "index" dimensions are not considered to be "coordinate variables".] - The names for all coordinate variables are specified in the "output dimension name" column (C) of the "dims" table in CMIP5 Requested Output.
+- All coordinate variables must be written as double precision floating point numbers (netCDF type NC_DOUBLE). - The names for all coordinate variables are specified in the "output dimension name" column (column C) of the "dims" table in CMIP5 Requested Output.

-- The units for all coordinate variables are specified in the "units" column (H) of the "dims" table in CMIP5 Requested Output. - For all time coordinates the units must be "days since <basetime>", where <basetime> must be specified by the user, typically in the form year-month-day (e.g., "days since 1800-01-01").
-Follow these rules: - → The same 'base time' should apply to all time samples in a single simulation (i.e., when creating a series of files containing model output for a single run, don't change the units or 'base time' from one file to the next; in the above example 1800-01-01 is the 'base time'). - → For simulations meant to represent a particular historical period, set the 'base time' to the time at the beginning of the simulation.
-A historical run initialized with forcing for year 1850 would, for example, have units of "days since 1850-01-01".
-The 'base time' used in the control run is irrelevant as is the time in the control run when the historical run was initialized. - → For the future scenario runs, retain the same 'base time' as used in the historical run from which it was initiated. - → For simulations not tied to a particular date, the 'base time' is arbitrary, but it should correspond to the beginning of the run.
-Thus, in these simulations, 'base time' is whatever time one decides to assign to the beginning of the run. - → All values of the time coordinate should be positive, which will be ensured by following the above rules. - For time-mean data, a time coordinate value must be defined as the mid-point of the interval over which the average is computed.
-(More generally, this same rule applies whenever time-bounds are included: the time coordinate value should be the mean of the two time bounds.) - The "bounds" are required for certain coordinate variables as indicated by the "bounds?" column (K) of the dims table in CMIP5 Requested Output.
+- The units for all coordinate variables are specified in the "units" column (column H) of the "dims" table in CMIP5 Requested Output. - For all time coordinates the units must be "days since <basetime>", where <basetime> must be specified by the user, typically in the form year-month-day (e.g., "days since 1800-1-1").
+Follow these rules: - → The same 'base time' should apply to all time samples in a single simulation (i.e., when creating a series of files containing model output for a single run, don't change the units or 'base time' from one file to the next; in the above example 1800-1-1 is the 'base time'). - → For simulations meant to represent a particular historical period, set the 'base time' to the time at the beginning of the simulation.
+A historical run initialized with forcing for year 1850 would, for example, have units of "days since 1850-1-1".
+The 'base time' used in the control run is irrelevant as is the time in the control run when the historical run was initialized. - \rightarrow For the future scenario runs, retain the same 'base time' as used in the historical run from which it was initiated. - → For simulations not tied to a particular date, the 'base time' is arbitrary, but it should correspond to the beginning of the run.
+Thus, in these simulations, 'base time' is whatever time one decides to assign to the beginning of the run. - For time-mean data, a time coordinate value must be defined as the mid-point of the interval over which the average is computed.
+(More generally, this same rule applies whenever time-bounds are included: the time coordinate value should be the mean of the two time bounds.) - The "bounds" are required for certain coordinate variables as indicated by the "bounds?" column (column K) of the dims table in CMIP5 Requested Output.
 The bounds variable should be double precision. - For grids other than Cartesian latitude-longitude grids, the output field can be a function of 1, 2, 3, or more horizontal "dimensions", depending on the natural logical structure of the model's grid.
-For these grids the dimensions will usually be simple index dimensions, and when they are, the dimension names should be drawn from the list: 'i', 'j', 'k', 'l', 'm', or in the case of the CMIP5 cfSites table the index dimension should be named 'site', and in the case of the so-called "offline" variables in the CMIP5 cf3hr table, the index dimension should be named 'loc'.
+For these grids the dimensions will usually be simple index dimensions with the dimension names drawn from the list: 'i', 'j', 'k', 'l', 'm'.
 In some cases when there are two horizontal dimensions, these dimensions might represent the earth according to a well-know map projection involving actual spatial dimensions, in which case the names for these dimensions should be 'x' and 'y'.
-In all of the above cases a "coordinates" attribute is required and should be attached to the output variable.
+In both of these cases a "coordinates" attribute is required and should be attached to the output variable.
 This attribute will include the string "lat lon", indicating that variables lat and lon contain the latitude and longitude coordinates.
 Those variables must have the standard names "latitude" and "longitude" respectively and must have the units "degrees north" and "degrees east", respectively.
-In addition (except for the case of 'site' and 'loc')

-these coordinate variables must include "bounds" attributes pointing to 'lat\vertices" and "lon\vertices", respectively, which should be stored arrays named lat\vertices(lat,vertices) and lon\vertices(lon,vertices), respectively.
+In addition, these coordinate variables must include "bounds" attributes pointing to 'lat vertices" and "lon vertices", respectively, which should be stored arrays named lat vertices(lat, vertices) and lon vertices(lon,vertices), respectively.
 The length of the "vertices" dimension should be just long enough to accommodate the maximum number of vertices needed to describe any cell in the grid.
 If a cell does not have the maximum number of vertices, the remaining values should be set to 1.e20.
-Finally, it should be noted that in the case of the "offline" variables in the CMIP5 cf3hr table, the longitude and latitude associated with each "location" depend on time, so longitude and latitude will be a function of location and time.
-See example 6 below where data is stored which is not on a Cartesian latitude-longitude grid.
+See example 6 below.